 Pass-through entities include:

 As you can see, a big benefit of setting up your business as a pass-through entity is that it makes everything simpler when it comes to taxes.
-Business owners can combine their personal and business income for tax purposes, with all business profits only being taxed once.
+Business owners can combine their personal and business income for tax purposes, with business profits only being taxed once.

 There are a number of factors to consider when calculating how much money your small business will need to pay in taxes.
 Aside from your business structure, local, state, and federal laws may apply to your business.
 As taxpayers, understanding the factors that impact your small business’s taxes will help when it comes to filing your annual tax report.